akeneo/pim-docs/contributing/documentation/format.rst

 Add this project (akeneo/pim-docs) using SSH/HTTP link Change to branch X.X version
-Make your changes directly from your local filesystem (including images) Comit & Push your changes
+Make your changes directly from your local filesystem (including images) Commit & Push your changes

 Using Linux
 ~~~~~~~~~~~